Christina-hch/simpleLogParser/README.md

 # simpleLogParser
-parse http request log, and return brief report
+Parse a given log file containing HTTP requests and to report on its contents.

 ## Usage/API

-parseLog(fileName, option) is to parse a given log file containing HTTP requests and to report on its contents.
+parseLog(fileName, option)

 Input: